OFA-Sys/OFA/README.md

 <details>
     <summary><b>2.
 Pretraining</b></summary>
     <p>
-        By default, these scripts restore the released pretrained checkpoints of OFA-Base or OFA-Large and perform continuous pre-training.
+        By default, these scripts restore the released pretrained checkpoints of OFA-Base or OFA-Large and perform continuous pretraining.
 Continuous pretraining is more recommended, which achieves much better results compared with pretraining from scratch.
+Please download the pretrained weights in advance (see <a href='checkpoints.md'>checkpoints.md</a>) and put them in the correct directory <code>OFA/checkpoints/</code>.
     </p>
 <pre>
 cd run_scripts/pretraining